-Happy Thanksgiving 2021 Poems, Prayers, Blessings – Thanksgiving day is one of the happiest and glorious festivals celebrated in the world.
+Happy Thanksgiving 2022 Poems, Prayers, Blessings – Thanksgiving day is one of the happiest and most glorious festivals celebrated in the world.
 It is mostly commemorated in the United States of America and Canada.
 This day is extravagantly celebrated to give thanks to the Lord for the blessings of harvest and of the preceding year.
 Traditionally this feast is observed on the fourth Thursday of November in the United States.
-So, this year too, it will commemorate on Thursday, November, 25th, 2021.
+So, this year too, it will commemorate on Thursday, November, 24th, 2022.
 Every kid loves to sing Happy Thanksgiving Poems as a prayer to Jesus for peace and love.

 Happy Thanksgiving Poems

 Happy Thanksgiving Poems- Thanksgiving is an annually celebrated occasion in a large number of countries around the world.
 On this precious day, millions of people get to celebrate their gratitude in life.
 Thanksgiving is definitely a special day that everyone looks forward to.
 We should always be thankful for all those blessings we have received.
 As, this year’s most awaited occasional feast is just around the corner, here we have gathered a nice collection of special Thanksgiving day poems.
 You can share these lovely poems with your near and dear ones on the lovely eve of Thanksgiving.

 The link divine from soul to soul

 A touch of the divine.

 The Little Pilgrim